riot/webpack-loader/README.md

         loader: 'riot-tag-loader',
         query: {
           hot: false, // set it to true if you are using hmr
-          debug: false // set it to true to enable sourcemaps debugging
           // add here all the other riot-compiler options riotjs.com/guide/compiler/
           // template: 'pug' for example
         }